How To Make a Resume, Recruiter & Insights by Luis Mojica

 Work experience:

-One of the most important sections that can be found in a curriculum.
-However, despite the fact that you may not have a single work experience, not everything is lost.
-There are plenty of options for you to include as well.
+One of the most important sections of a resume.
+However, if you don’t have work experience, not everything is lost.
+There are options you can include.

-In general, this section of work experience must always comply with the following:
+In general, this section must always comply with the following:

-• Reverse chronological order (from most recent experience to oldest)
+• Reverse chronological order (most recent to oldest)

 • Use bullets to simplify reading